-The Northridge Earthquake provides historical information that leads to how to estimate the number of persons needed to respond to a jurisdiction, depending on the number of red and yellow tagged buildings, and the number of days needed to complete the work.
+The Northridge Earthquake provides historical information that helps with estimating the number of persons needed to respond to a disaster.
+This is dependent on the number of red and yellow tagged buildings, and the number of days needed to complete the work.